Last updated: August 22, 2022

 Established in 1894, Ku-ring-gai Chase National Park is Australia’s second oldest national park, 15 years younger than the Royal National Park.

-Located only 25 km north of the Sydney CBD, Ku-ring-gai Chase is a popular weekend destination for Sydney residents as well as for tourists.
+Located only 25 km north of the Sydney CBD, Ku-ring-gai Chase is a popular weekend destination for Sydney residents and tourists.

 Measuring a generous 15,000 hectares, the park is characterised by rainforest, cliffs, mangroves, Aboriginal sites, picnic areas, secluded beaches, lookout points, mountain biking trails, and various walking tracks.